National Improvement Framework (NIF)

 We want to ensure children and young people develop a broad range of skills and capacities, whilst supporting them to thrive, regardless of their social circumstances or additional needs.

 The national improvement framework and improvement plan for Scottish education is designed to help deliver the twin aims of excellence and equity in education.

 This document serves as the single, definitive plan for securing educational improvement.
-It takes into account the information on the national improvement framework evidence dashboard.
+It takes into account the information on the national improvement framework interactive evidence report.